 Nicola Dimitri holds the Corvers Chair in Innovation Procurement at MSM.
 He is also Professor of Economics at the University of Siena (Italy), Visiting Professor at the Institute for Advanced Studies (IMT) Lucca (Italy) and Life Member of Clare Hall College (Cambridge-UK).
 He was formerly Deputy Rector of the University of Siena and Chair of the Economics Department.
 He has been Fulbright Student, Chevening Scholar, NATO-CNR and Fernand Braudel Fellow (EUI).

-Anne Rainville is Research Fellow at MSM.
+Anne Rainville is Honorary Research Fellow at MSM.
 She is also Management Consultant at Vtrek, a network organization offering expert services to help public agencies create value in their purchasing.
 She received her doctorate in 2016 from the Technical University Berlin with a grade of magna cum laude.
 Fully funded by Climate-KIC, her research focused on roles for standardization, collaboration, and intermediation in opening innovation procurement.

 16:00: Opening and welcome, Professor Wim Naudé, Dean of MSM

 16:10 The Corvers Chair Initiative: an overview, Mr. Stephan Corvers, Managing Director, Corvers & Commercial Affairs

 16:20 Lecture: The Law and Economics of EU Innovation Procurement, Professor Nicola Dimitri and Dr. Anne Rainville